18F/identity-idp/docs/FixingOpenSSLVersionProblem.md

 The problem looks like:
 ```
-1) OpenID Connect receives an ID token with a kid that matches the certs endpooint
+1) OpenID Connect receives an ID token with a kid that matches the certs endpoint
      Failure/Error: JWT::JWK.import(certs_response[:keys].first).public_key
      OpenSSL::PKey::PKeyError:
        rsa#set_key= is incompatible with OpenSSL 3.0